From simplicial Chern-Simons theory to the shadow invariant I

 The three operators \eqref{eq_def_LOp} have a crucial advantage over the operators \eqref{eq_naive_dif.op}: we do not have to perform a ``continuum limit in the $S^1$-direction''\footnote{cf. Sec.
 5.11 in the original (= June 2012) version of the present paper, see arXiv:1206.0439v1} in order to obtain the correct values for $\WLO_{rig}(L)$ defined below.

-We will now demonstrate that the three operators \eqref{eq_def_LOp} are indeed very natural.
+We will now demonstrate that the three ``twisted'' difference operators \eqref{eq_def_LOp} are indeed very natural\footnote{in fact, twisted difference operators play a crucial role in the definition of the concept of the Reidemeister torsion.
+Since we are looking for a simplicial version of the approach in \cite{Ha4,Ha6} which involved the Ray-Singer torsion it should not be a surprise that the operators \eqref{eq_def_LOp} will be useful for us}.
 We will restrict our attention to the first of the three operators above, i.e. $\hat{L}^{(N)}(b)$.
 Similar considerations can be made for the other two operators $\Check{L}^{(N)}(b)$ and $\bar{L}^{(N)}(b)$.

 Recall that $i_{S^1}: \bR \ni s \mapsto e^{2\pi i s} \in S^1$.
 We will often simply write $i(s)$ instead of $i_{S^1}(s)$, $s \in \bR$.
 Recall also that we have identified $\bZ_N$ with the subgroup $ \{ e^{\frac{2 \pi i}{N} k} \mid 1 \le k \le N\}$ of the Lie group\footnote{We will write the group law of $S^1$ additively} $S^1$.
 Note that under this identification $1 \in \bZ_N$ is identified with $ e^{2 \pi i \frac{1}{N}} = i_{S^1}(1/N) \in S^1$.